Stupid Cult

 Taking the now (in)famous “Kony 2012” video as an example, a full five minutes of its thirty minute run time is devoted to bigging up Jason Russell, his history of activism, and the birth of his son (who, in one stomach-emptyingly self-aggrandising moment for Russell, is cast as the poor, frightened child who stares up at the hero, eyes glistening with a hope that’s trying so hard to hold back the fear, and is reassured with the “Don’t worry, I’ll get the evil bad man” line that signifies the beginning of the final act where Saint Daddy Jason rescues all the world’s children, kills the warlord with the power of his undeniable heavenly radiance, and shepherds the planet into a new era of peace, love, and happy, perfect children who have hope in their hearts, flowers growing out of their bottoms, and a never-ending gratitude towards the Lord of the Dance Routine who they will worship as a god).
 Throw in any of the other nearly 300 videos Invisible Children has produced and you realise quickly that it’s less about charitable activism and more like being a cult of personality built around Jason Russell and his ego.

-As a brief introduction to just how big of an opinion Russell has of himself, check out this interview he did with PMc Magazine.
+As a brief introduction to just how big of an opinion Russell has of himself, check out the interview he did with PMc Magazine.
 Done that?
 Good, now quickly change the T-shirt you’ve just vomited all over and we can continue.
 I don’t know about you but the first question I found myself asking is what kind of ego-fapping wank-bag gives himself the nickname “radical”?
 And how big of a self-important tit do you have to be to say that you’re going to “redefine international justice” and “If Oprah, Steven Spielberg and Bono had a baby, I would be that baby”?
 With his stated mission and his unfailing ability to put himself front and centre of everything, it’s patently obvious that he has a massive superhero complex, but there are signs that it gets perhaps a shade or twelve darker than that.
 Watch the videos for “The Fourth Estate” and “Fourth Estate Details”; can anyone say “inviting children to a rally that’s got more than a touch of the Hitler Youth about it”?

 Like many others, including Charlie Brooker (who always manages to express this stuff far more amusingly than I can, damn it), I got the deeply unsettling feeling that I was watching a recruitment video; one that had been cleverly designed to help bring together many thousands of children who would act as a fighting force to “spread the word” and help Jason Russell fulfil his “mission”.
 When you add to that his comments in the PMc Magazine interview about creating a school called “The Academy”, you wonder what kind of agenda Russell really has here, and whether, like Joseph Kony, there’s some goddy goodness involved.
 If you can stand to watch Russell’s appearance at Liberty University, you’ll know the answer is a bible-blowing, christ-tonguing “hell-fucking-yes”.
 Invisible Children might not be an out-and-out christian organisation, but under the direction of Jason Russell it undoubtedly has a religious agenda, and it’s one that many have quite reasonably described as “stealth evangelism”.